Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: Observables for high redshift and fast moving sources

 Therefore, we recover the classical result that the amplitude of GWs is independent of the cosmological redshift~\cite{schutz_1986}.

-The amplitude of a GW from a source that is moving can be determined from \eq{eq:amp} using the apparent distance in the observer frame in \eq{eq:adro} or \eq{eq:adt} for a source in the local universe or at a cosmological distance, respectively.
+The amplitude of a GW from a source that is moving with a relative velocity can be determined from \eq{eq:amp} using the apparent distance in the observer frame in \eq{eq:adro} or \eq{eq:adt} for a source in the local universe or at a cosmological distance, respectively.
 In both cases, we get that the observed amplitude has the form

-Therefore, we find that the amplitude of a GW from a moving source differs from the amplitude of a source at rest by a factor $(1+z_{\rm rel})^{-1}$ independent of its cosmological redshift.
+Therefore, we find that the amplitude of a GW from a source with a relative velocity differs from the amplitude of a source at rest by a factor $(1+z_{\rm rel})^{-1}$ independent of its cosmological redshift.

-The difference in the amplitude of a GW from a moving source and a source at rest can be understood from the fact that the solid angle is not invariant under (comoving) Lorentz transformations or, to put in a more physical picture, that the aberration of GWs leads to a focusing of the wave rays parallel to the velocity of the source~\cite{torres-orjuela_chen_2019,torres-orjuela_chen_2020,torres-orjuela_chen_2021}.
+The difference in the amplitude of a GW from a moving source and a source at rest can be understood from the fact that the solid angle is not invariant under (comoving) Lorentz transformations or, to put in a more physical picture, that the aberration of GWs leads to a focusing of the wave rays parallel to the relative velocity of the source~\cite{torres-orjuela_chen_2019,torres-orjuela_chen_2020,torres-orjuela_chen_2021}.
 The same effect is well known for light as a part of the so-called `headlight effect' or `relativistic beaming' and leads to an additional factor of $(1+z_{\rm rel})^2$ in the intensity of the light~\cite{johnson_teller_1982}.